-Pittsburgh, PA — The Pittsburgh Water and Sewer Authority (PWSA) and the City of Pittsburgh announced their plans to release a Request for Proposals (RFP) to develop a comprehensive stormwater master plan for Pittsburgh.
+Pittsburgh, PA — The Pittsburgh Water and Sewer Authority (PWSA) and the City of Pittsburgh announced their plans to release a Request for Proposals (RFP) to develop a comprehensive stormwater strategic plan for Pittsburgh.
 The RFP will seek to engage a visionary project team to develop a global model using the p4 framework of People, Planet, Place, and Performance to provide an innovative, equitable, inclusive, and sustainable blueprint to address one of our region’s most challenging problems.

 Aging infrastructure and the impacts of climate change have created challenges for stormwater management in Pittsburgh.
 The increasingly frequent and intense rain causes the combined sewer system to overflow into rivers and streams, flood streets, and cause property damage and health concerns when basements back up with raw sewage.
 By creating a new comprehensive stormwater management strategy that meets the current circumstances and needs of Pittsburgh, PWSA and the City seek to improve water quality, alleviate flooding, reduce basement backups, create jobs, and beautify neighborhoods for safer and more resilient communities.

-This stormwater management master plan will provide guidance for the short and long term, by identifying priorities and milestones to implement within the next five years including a proposed stormwater fee, pending consent decree with the Environmental Protection Agency (EPA), and other regulatory mandates.
+This stormwater management strategic plan will provide guidance for the short and long term, by identifying priorities and milestones to implement within the next five years including a proposed stormwater fee, pending consent decree with the Environmental Protection Agency (EPA), and other regulatory mandates.
 It will also include a long-term outlook with milestones for the next 25 years.

 The RFP will require bidders to utilize the p4 framework to provide innovative strategies including the following: